Document Drying Techniques: Salt Water vs. Fresh Water Damage August 15, 2017 – Posted in: Blog

 Deliver Professional Results

 When you work as a water damage restoration professional, you know that flooding and other water damage events can be emotionally distressing for your clients.
 This is especially true when documents, photographs, and films have been damaged — items that have immense personal value.
-These clients are counting on you to be the voice of experience and guidance, and they are trusting in you to help restore these items to like-new condition.
+These clients are counting on you to be the voice of experience and guidance, and they are trusting in you to restore these items to like-new condition.

 Just be sure you fully understand the differences between fresh water and salt water damage.
 You might live in a coastal area that is more prone to salt water damage, but it can occur even in areas that are not as close to the coast.